pscally1005/pscally1005.github.io/_posts/recipes/drinks/2024-10-17-core-power.markdown

 - monk fruit
 - liquid monk fruit
 - sugar free
-Description: I recently had one of those Core Power protein milkshakes, and it surprisingly tasted exactly like a vanilla milkshake.
-For <a href='https://amzn.to/43CIJCW'>26 g of protein</a> and fairly minimal ingredients (besides some artificial sweeteners), these seemed pretty good to have on occasion.
+Description: I recently had one of those Core Power <a href='/misc/protein'>protein</a> milkshakes, and it surprisingly tasted exactly like a vanilla milkshake.
+For <a href='https://amzn.to/43CIJCW'>26 g of protein</a> and fairly minimal ingredients (besides some <a href='/misc/fake-healthy-foods#sugar-substitutes'>artificial sweeteners</a>), these seemed pretty good to have on occasion.
 My main issue was the price.
 So instead of spending $3.28 on a single bottle, let's do it for cheaper, shall we  There's also a <a href='https://amzn.to/4kKjcPg'>42 g of protein</a> version for $4.50 which I'm going to recreate here, with the same amount of <a href='/misc/protein'>protein</a> and <a href='/misc/calories'>calories</a> for a fraction of the cost
 Instructions:
-- Add the whey and 1/2 cup (120 g) of your milk to a shaker bottle, and shake until fully dissolved.
-Add the rest of the milk, as well as vanilla extract, sweetener, and yogurt.
+- Add the <a href='/misc/dairy#whey'>whey</a> and 1/2 cup (120 g) of your <a href='/misc/dairy#skim-milk'>milk</a> to a shaker bottle, and shake until fully dissolved.
+Add the rest of the <a href='/misc/dairy#skim-milk'>milk</a>, as well as vanilla extract, sweetener, and <a href='/misc/dairy#yogurt'>yogurt</a>.
 Shake, adjust to taste, and enjoy
 Notes:
-- For chocolate instead of vanilla, omit, the vanilla extract, and instead use 1 tbsp (5 g) of cocoa powder
+- For chocolate instead of vanilla, omit, the vanilla extract, and instead use 1 tbsp (5 g) of <a href='/misc/overshadowed-healthy-foods#chocolate'>cocoa powder</a>

 - You can also sweeten this with a <a href='https://www.amazon.com/dp/B07XQ61Y2Y?ref=t_ac_view_request_product_image&campaignId=amzn1.campaign.3TXCU8LZNT4TO&linkCode=tr1&tag=poormanprotei-20&linkId=amzn1.campaign.3TXCU8LZNT4TO_1751467880758'>flavored electrolyte mix</a> as well, like I did in my <a href='/recipes/electrolyte-protein-shake'>Electrolyte Protein Shake</a>.
 Just replace the vanilla and liqud monk fruit with your electrolyte mix
 - <a href='/recipes/electrolyte-protein-shake'><img src='/assets/Food/Drinks/Salt Shake/salt-shake.jpg' alt='' class='instruction-image'></a>